Animxh/Mutual-fund-analysis/README.md

 - **Real-Time Strategy**: Automate the strategy by integrating with real-time data for instant mutual fund suggestions.

 ---

-## 🤝 Collaboration
-Interested in contributing or discussing the project?
-Reach out, and let’s collaborate!

 **Author**: Animesh Sen
 **Email**: [animesh0320@gmail.com](mailto:animesh0320@gmail.com)
 **GitHub**: [Animxh](https://github.com/Animxh)

 ---

-## 📜 License
-This project is licensed under the MIT License—enjoy and modify as you see fit!